SesamResearch/rdfcl/rdfcl.md

 RDFCL is defined in terms of a number of constraint types and declarations.
 For each constraint type the required and optional properties of that type are described.
 RDFCL declarations are global in scope.
 This means they are not evaluated against a specific constraint but apply to the entire data model instance.

-As well as the data model description of an constraint type the evaluation rule for the type is also provided.
+As well as the data model description of a constraint type the evaluation rule for the type is also provided.
 These evaluation rules are defined in terms of a context, the constraint and a SPARQL query.
 The SPARQL query is used as means to unambiguously express the semantics and does not imply that SPARQL must be used when implementing RDFCL.

+When the constraint query is evaluated it is considered a violation of the constaint if a non-empty result is returned.

 Declarations
 ------------